hamidc10/BlockChain_cs646/Project4/README.md

 * each node continuously checks for competing blocks and abandons mining the current block if another node mined it faster
 * that way, there is a very low chance for forks to be created
 * each node will process the same transaction at the almost the same time
+* a random UUID is added to each node's version of the block in the puzzle algorithm to ensure they don't produce the same hashes / winning nonce values
 * if multiple nodes finish mining and sending a block at the same time, only the one with the smallest nonce value will be kept
-* a random UUID is added to each node's version of the block in the puzzle algorithm to ensure they don't produce the same hashes / winning nonce values
+* if multiple blocks are tied with the smallest nonce value, the block with the first alphabetically sorted block hash wins

 ## Components